matthewsides/Glossary-Of-Tech-Terms/README.md

 The Threats that an organisation may face can stem from internal or external sources, human error or an act of malicious intentions and software that either exploits the organisations systems functions installed on to the devices stored in there facilitys or human psyche, thus the continuation of such threats cause a plethora of problems for organisations, in particular a research carried out by IBM (In the 2016 Cyber Security Intelligence Index) found that in 2016 60% of all breaches (attacks) were caused internally, hence the reason for procedures and policys brought about by organisations.

-Further delving into the external aspect, this commonly includes
+Further delving into the external aspect, this commonly includes uncontrollable components that an organisation may not alter through the course, since external threats are dynamic and uncertain (therefore a company has limited control over it).

+In continuation, elaborating on the idea of internal threats, the term

+Human

 Internal

 External

-Further elaborating on the idea of internal threats, the term

-Human